yostane/xamarin_guide/ItemsDetailXamarin/README.md

 }
 ```

 Secondly, create the view model class `ItemListViewModel` (a view model can be seen as an object that handles the data that will be displayed by the view).
-It defines the `Posts` property that stores the current list of posts.
-It also inherits from a class called `BaseViewModel`.
+It defines the `Posts` of type `ObservableCollection<Post>`.
+This property stores the current list of posts and is well suited for finding to a visual component because it is an `ObservableCollection`.
+In addition to that, the view model inherits from a class called `BaseViewModel`.
 It is usual in *MVVM* to have this kind of base class that simplifies binding.
 Here is its definition that you just need to copy and paste.

 ```cs
 namespace RandomListXamarin.ViewModels